 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 109,300 jobs for Cabinetmaker or Bench Carpenter in 2016.
+In 2016, there was an estimated number of 109,300 jobs in the United States for Cabinetmaker or Bench Carpenter.
 New jobs are being produced at a rate of 2.3% which is below the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Cabinetmaker or Bench Carpenter by 2026.
-There will be an estimated 11,500 positions for Cabinetmaker or Bench Carpenter per year.
+The BLS estimates 11,500 yearly job openings in this field.

 The states with the most job growth for Cabinetmaker or Bench Carpenter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, New Mexico, or Kansas.
 These states have the worst job growth for this type of profession.